Manchester and Renewable Energy

 Are There Grants for Solar Energy in Manchester?

 Given the UK's green energy targets for 2020, the government has developed a series of incentives and schemes to make it easier for people to switch to renewable sources of energy.
-No doubt, the most popular of the schemes is the Feed-in Tariff, which among other technologies, applies for solar photovoltaics.
-This tariff is tax-free and guaranteed for 20 years.
-However, you can apply for the FiT only in the case that your solar system is connected to the grid and if it was installed by accredited installers.
-With the FiT, there are three ways in which you can make money because:
+No doubt, the most popular of the schemes was the Feed-in Tariff, which applied to solar photovoltaics.
+This tariff was tax-free and is still guaranteed for 20 years for those who have already signed up.
+However, the scheme has ended in March 2019.

-- You are paid for every unit of electricity you generate.
+- Being paid for every unit of electricity one generated.

-- You are paid for every unit of electricity you export to the grid.
+- Being paid for every unit of electricity exported to the grid.

 - Your bills are reduced since you will be using your own and clean electricity.